Liberty Place: Planning and controversy

-Opposition to the project had begun before the April 5 official announcement at a Planning Commission meeting.
+Opposition to the project had begun before the official announcement at a Planning Commission meeting on April 5.
 The meeting was attended by 300 people and a number of attendees were opposed or skeptical of the idea that the skyscrapers would be taller than City Hall.
 Critics feared breaking the gentlemen's agreement would lead to the development of more tall skyscrapers that would end up dwarfing City Hall and changing the makeup of the city.
 Critic of the plan and former Philadelphia city planner Edmund Bacon said, "Once [the height ceiling is] smashed, it's gone."
 A phone poll conducted by the Philadelphia Daily News had callers opposing breaking the height barrier by 3,809 to 1,822.
 A Philadelphia Inquirer editorial feared the skyscrapers would ruin downtown.
 The location of City Hall was intended as the city's center from the city's founding, and critics feared taller buildings would move the city's center away from City Hall.
 Critics of breaking the height ceiling favored the smaller scale of the cityscape and felt that a Philadelphia with skyscrapers would affect the livability of the city.
 Edmund Bacon and Center City civic leaders said that Philadelphia owes its livability and charm to its low profile.
 Chairman of the City Planning Commission, Graham S. Finney, noted that there was a general feeling that the sky above the city was considered a public space.
 Supporters of breaking the height limitation noted that the project would bring needed jobs and business to Center City and that shorter buildings were already blocking views of City Hall from certain directions.